-No. (While technically you could update every rule to say CSM not equal to <CSM on VA>, this is NOT recommended because you'd miss important CTAs for those customers AND it's not an efficient process).
-Gainsight recommends having a backup CSM to check other person's Cockpit for new CTAs in their absence, by typing in their name right on the Cockpit screen.
+No. (While technically you could update every rule to say CSM not equal to <CSM on VA>, this is NOT recommended because you would miss important CTAs for those customers AND it is not an efficient process).
+Gainsight recommends having a backup CSM check the other person's Cockpit for new CTAs in their absence, by typing in their name right in the Cockpit screen.
 Alternately, the CTAs will be there when the CSM returns from vacation.

 No. The system is designed to ensure CTAs do not get 'lost.'